clickonrefresh/DisruptivePortfolio-BusinessManagementSuite/README.md

 # !!!
 WARNING!!!!THIS SCRIPT IS IN TESTING PHASE !!! ** USE AT OWN RISK **
 --------------------------------------------------------------
-# Clickonrefresh' Disruptive Portfolio & Business Management Suite Automation
+# Disruptive Portfolio & Business Management Suite
 --------------------------------------------------------------

-## Automated Deployment of a suite of Disruptive Browser Based Applications to manage a portfolio and business.
+## Automated deployment of a suite of self hosted, disruptive, browser based applications to manage a portfolio and/or business.
 ----------------------------------------------------------------------------------------------------------------

 #### Suited for I.T.
 Proffessionals

+##### Although this base suite is customised for IT professionals, it can be tailored for any industry or individuals needs.

 ------------------------------------
 ## Dockerized & Packaged Browser-Based Apps Included: